 We suggest you speak to your eye doctor to advise you of the specific benefits of your vision plan prior to your exam and eyewear purchase so there are no surprises afterward.

 Group vision insurance can be obtained through your work, certain associations, school districts, etc., or through a government program such as Medicare or Medicaid.

 If you are not eligible for a group plan because your employer doesn’t offer insurance, are self-employed or for other reasons, most vision insurance providers also offer policies that you can purchase individually.

 Vision Insurance is typically an added benefit linked to Indemnity Health Insurance, a Health Maintenance Organization (HMO) or a Preferred Provider Organization (PPO) that have contracted with vision care networks to provide certain eye care services.

-Indemnity Plans: offer a wider selection of vision care providers than managed-care plans.
+Offer a wider selection of vision care providers than managed-care plans.
 Indemnity plans pay their share of the costs for covered services only after they receive a bill (which means that you may have to pay up front and then obtain reimbursement from your insurance company).

-Managed-care plans (HMO and PPO): typically maintain vision provider networks.
+Typically maintain vision provider networks.
 Doctors participating in a network agree to perform services for patients at pre-negotiated rates and usually will submit the claim to the insurance company for you.
 In general, you’ll have less paperwork and lower out-of-pocket costs with a managed-care vision plan and a wider choice of doctors with an Indemnity plan.